 - Avoid the heat of the day between noon and 3:00pm

-We also have more advice on how to keep babies and toddlers safe in the heat.
+We also have more advice on protecting babies from the heat.

 If you wish to find out more about our natural and organic sun lotions for babies and children, please get in touch.
 We are always happy to help so please call us on 01403 740350 or leave your comment or question below.